changetocoding/Alom_Steven/Gsa/Assignment09_GSA.md

 Create a console app that:

-0. Import the Capitals
+0. Import the Capitals invested at the start of the month into the database

-1. Given a list of strategies returns a time series of monthly capital values for the strategies.
+1. Given a list of strategies returns a time series of the total monthly capital values for the strategies.
 You must support the abilty to specify more than 1 strategy.
+The entries in capital.csv are "the US$ amounts invested in each strategy at the beginning of the month", so you must sum up values up to that point in time.

 Example Command: (Note multiple strategies can be specified)
 ```